Team MemberSpace

 Setting up a paid Discord server is a great way to build a thriving, members-only community.
 And with MemberSpace, you can charge for access, automate invites, and even offer other exclusive content (like courses, newsletters, or bonus resources) alongside your paid Discord server!

-The easiest way to accept membership payments or one-time charges for digital products like communities, online courses, content libraries, and more — all from your own website!
+The easiest way to accept membership payments or one-time charges for digital products like online courses, communities, content libraries, and more — all from your own website!

 Get started for free!
 5 minutes to set up.